amitu/importd/README.rst

 on the value of ``DEBUG``, these lines would be included or not. importd looks for strings in ``MIDDLEWARE_CLASSES``, ``INSTALLED_APPS`` and ``TEMPLATE_CONTEXT_PROCESSORS``.

+Similarly if something starts with ``prod:``, it is only included in production environment.

 Backward Incompatibile Change
 =============================